Home

 Another strange but true story!
 At the height of the LPWS popularity, we had a whip-round at one of our meetings and placed a small advertisement in a weekly local magazine.
 The advert invited people to contact us, and gave a box number.
 Imagine our surprise, when we went to collect our post, we were told that it had been "confiscated" by a police officer.
 We made enquiries, and the local police knew nothing of it, one LPWS member was a shareholder in Goodhead Publishing Plc. the magazine company, and wrote to them demanding an explanation.
 In the meantime, a complaint was made to The Post Office National Users Council, but as the post had "been delivered as addressed" they were unable to help.

 Eventually, the publishers told us the officer's name, and we were able to make an official complaint regarding the theft of our post.
 It transpired that this was the same officer who had already "threatened violence" towards an LPWS member within earshot of his solicitor.
 This officer later visited an LPWS member to ask, or indeed. plead that we drop the complaint as he feared for the loss of his pension as he was due to retire.
 (Surprisingly, this wasn't our old friend Sgt.
-3116 Bodwen, but an officer from a different force, West Mercia Constabulary, and NOT a radio amateur)
+3116 Bowden, but an officer from a different force, West Mercia Constabulary, and NOT a radio amateur)

 Laughing Policeman Could Kill Hundreds

 This was the heading on a 2 page feature in the Sun newspaper, it seems that Manchester Airport was suffering from a fake air traffic controller, and the authorities had suggested that the LPWS were involved.
-We were not, in fact the only involvement anyone had with this person was that an LPWS sympathiser tracked him down and gave him a cassette of the Laughing Policeman Song to play, quite an achievement really as the RIS never did find him!

 LPWS damage RIS Property?